mc-sdn/can_call/readme.md

 True
 ```

-Clang converts the C-files into an abstract syntax tree (AST) and manipulates the AST.
+Clang converts the C-files into an abstract syntax tree (AST) and manipulates the AST by considering nodes (or certain [properties of nodes](https://coggle.it/diagram/VSk7_32dyC9M7Wtk/t/python-clang)
+).
 Clang has also a builtin AST-dump mode; below, the `some_file.c` converted into an AST.

 ![Alt text here](AST_example.svg)